Graduate Academic Policies

 Readmission is initiated in the King Graduate School Office.
 Eligibility is determined through an evaluation of the student’s prior academic performance and potential for success.

-The readmission of a student who is not in good standing (on academic probation or academically dismissed), requires the approval of an academic administrator.
+The readmission of a student who is not in good standing (on academic probation or academically dismissed) requires the approval of Academic Affairs.

 Transfer Credit

 In order to receive transfer credit, an official transcript must be received by the Office of the Registrar.
-Institutions must have accreditation from a regional or national accrediting body recognized by the U.S. Secretary of Education or the Commission on Higher Education Accreditation (CHEA), or must be listed in the American Council on Education's (ACE's) list of Accredited Institutions of Post-secondary Education (AIPE).
+Institutions must have accreditation from an accrediting body recognized by the U.S. Secretary of Education or the Commission on Higher Education Accreditation (CHEA), or must be listed in the American Council on Education's (ACE's) list of Accredited Institutions of Post-secondary Education (AIPE).

-International students may be required to have their transcripts evaluated by an independent evaluation agency or an evaluation service that is a member of the National Association of Credentials Evaluations Services (NACES), to determine the level of the work completed, the subject matter, number of equivalent credits, and grade.
+International students may be required to have their transcripts evaluated, either by an agency that is a member of the National Association of Credentials Evaluations Services (NACES) or another registrar-approved evaluation service, to determine the level of the work completed, the subject matter, number of equivalent credits, and grade.

 For more information on transfer credits by program: Graduate Transfer Credit Policy